 Senator Clements introduced and worked for the passage of LB454 (2019), amending the Realtor licensing requirements to allow homeschool graduates and other non-traditional applicants to receive a Realtor’s license, and included in the 2020 budget $4 million in career college scholarships for key workforce jobs where companies are having trouble filling positions and $10 million for the Rural Workforce Housing Development Fund.

-Senator Clements has been a steadfast supporter of Life and co-sponsored two important pieces of legislation to defend the unborn that passed the Legislature despite filibusters by opponents.
+Senator Clements has been a steadfast supporter of Life and is committed to fighting for the unborn.